antronerds/r2-tutorials/docs/Adapting_R2.md

 Step 4: Tracks in R2: create your own data annotation
 ---------------

-1. Another important feature in R2 that can be adapted to your needs are the tracks.
-In R2, the samples can be annotated with sample characteristics, e.g clinical data.
+1. Another important feature in R2 that can be adapted to your needs are grouping variables, that we call "tracks" in R2.
+In R2, the samples can be annotated with sample characteristics, e.g clinical data or experimental characteristics.
 Each group of annotated data is called a “Track”.
-Tracks in R2 give you the opportunity to divide your samples in e.g. groups with different phenotypes for comparative or subgroup analysis.
+Tracks in R2 give you the opportunity to divide your samples in groups with e.g. different phenotypes for comparative or subgroup analysis.
+They also allow you to restrict your focus on only a part of the samples within a given dataset (when used in the 'subset builder').
-   For some datasets the annotation that you need may be available already.
-For others you might want to add extra sample annotation for analysis such as combining already added tracks.
-Tracks can be adapted in multiple ways.
+   For some datasets the annotation that you need may be available already (from the default annotation that was added by the R2 team).
+For others you might want to add extra sample annotation for analysis such as combining already added tracks, or introduction of new information that you may possess.
+   Tracks can be adapted in multiple ways:

     - They can be uploaded with annotation files